Travel adventures with le jardinet

 Today, as a landscape designer, award-winning author, and international speaker Karen has the knowledge, enthusiasm, personal connections, and detailed, organizational skills that are needed to put together a tour of inspirational gardens, historical sites, and cultural experiences.

-Together, they would love to share “their England” and other favorite places with you.
+Karen would love to share “her England” and other favorite places with you.

 What our guests said....